 We did not realize how many hours we would spend on the bus on this day, which is probably a good thing, but we were excited to begin with an epic boat ride across Loch Ness.
 I learned “Loch” means “Lake”.
 In the U.S., we’d probably call it Ness Lake.
 In Scotland, we call it Loch Ness.
 In addition to that tidbit, I learned so many Loch Ness facts Loch Ness Monster legends on the boat!

 We had perfect, perfect, perfect weather.
 Again, we were constantly reminded that the clear skies were a rarity in Scotland, and we were thankful for this gift of incredible views.
 For lunch, we ordered food at a little diner/gift shop.
-There was hardly enough room for our whole group, but we managed.
-Our only regret was not buying an extra water bottle or two there whiles we had the chance.
+There was hardly enough room inside for our whole group, but we managed.
+Our only regret was not buying an extra water bottle or two there while we had the chance.
 We didn’t know, but access to food and water would be limited after this stop.

 Next, we drove on scary roads on the side of a cliff.